aramis-lab/clinicadl/docs/user_guide/customising/index.rst

             outputs = self.network(images)
             return self.loss(outputs, labels)

-The simplest extension point of all needs no subclassing: a **transform** is just a callable that takes and returns a :py:class:`~clinicadl.data.structures.DataPoint`, so any function of yours can join a :py:class:`~clinicadl.transforms.TransformsHandler` (see :ref:`Section 1.3.2 <user_guide_data_transforms_pipeline>`).

 .. tip::

     Whenever you write a custom object, remember the trade-off from :doc:`Chapter 3 <../reproducibility/index>`: objects without a
     :doc:`configuration class <../reproducibility/config>` are not automatically
     reproducible.

-If reproducibility matters for your custom object, consider giving it a configuration class as well.
+    If you believe your object could benefit community, consider :doc:`contributing <../../contributing>` to have it added to the list of objects natively supported by ClinicaDL.

 ----

-This is the end of the User Guide.
+This concludes the User Guide.
 You now have an overview of the whole library, from manipulating data to building, training and managing a reproducible deep learning experiment.
 For the precise signature of any object, head to the :doc:`API Reference <../../api/index>`.